Kdeer/AudioPitcher/README.md

 # AudioPitcher
-A record and play app
+A record and play app, first learned from Udacity and then upgraded by self's interets.

 In Recording view controller, users can